Like anything else in life, it turns out you can do a little bit too much parenting for your own (and your kids’) good.

 MORE Learning and Development

 2. You’re always buying rewards for your kid’s good behaviour

-The material things you offer as a reward, possibly for good behaviours that you’re already praising in step #1, create a level of expectation that becomes pretty unattractive after a while.
+The material things you offer as a reward, possibly for good behaviours that you’re already praising in point one, create a level of expectation that becomes pretty unattractive after a while.
 It sets a dangerous precedent and potential for a bratty kid who expects stuff for doing what they should.

 3. You set the bar too low